Nstl19/cloud-log-analyzer/README.md

-# LogSense - A Cloud Log Analyzer
+# LogSens - A Cloud Log Analyzer

 A fully-serverless, real-time log ingestion and visualization system built on AWS.
 CLA provides a fast, interactive dashboard for monitoring automatically generated application logs, ensuring cost-efficiency and zero operational overhead.